dhlotter/dhlotter/readme.md

-### ahoy 👋

-# about me
+# hey 👋
-I have been in the daa industry since the early 2000's and enjoyed the challenges faced primarily being a MSSQL database administrator.
+I have been in the data industry since the early 2000's and enjoyed the challenges faced primarily being a MSSQL database administrator.
 More recently however, my challenges consist of managing teams.

 # get in touch
 https://m.me/dhlotter